-- Sale and/or promotion are limited to activities permitted under municipal, state, and federal laws.
+- Sale and/or promotion are limited to activities permitted under municipal, state, and federal laws, and of those, activities permitted by University policy.
 Individuals and groups must conform to local licensing laws and University trademark and licensing policies.
 Authorized sales and/or promotions must not disrupt the normal operation of the University.
 Vendors, promoters, and advertisers may neither claim, indicate, or imply University support, and must avoid the appearance of University endorsement.

 - Sale of newspapers and newsletters must be authorized by the Office of the Vice Chancellor for Administration or the Vice Chancellor’s designee.
 Papers may be sold in vending machines on Rand Terrace and in specified, pre-approved residences.

-- Concession arrangements for athletic events and all events at Memorial Gymnasium are made with Student Athletics.
+- Concession arrangements for athletic events and all events at Memorial Gymnasium are made with the athletics department.

 - Businesses may not use a University post office box as a business address, nor may anyone use University space, voice network, or data network for business purposes not authorized by the University.

 - Businesses may distribute materials to campus mailboxes via postage-paid, U.S. mail, only.